 Ideally Jenni will get to see three or four versions of the script, going back and forth with comments between her and the writers, hammering out problematic scenes or dialogue.
 It's very common to have issues.
 "In particular, there was a scene where we thought it looked like Stacey was trying to put her child in harm's way.
 [Postpartum psychosis is] an illness where a lot of people think women must be very dangerous and kill their babies, which is very far from the truth," Jenni explains.
 "Generally, women might do things that endanger their children, but it wouldn't be something that was intentional damage.
 Perhaps they're so unwell they neglect their child, but it's very rarely something they're conscious of or trying to do.
 We managed to get that scene changed completely and ended up with Stacey in danger, but not her child."

-It's obvious where the tension lies between advisors like Jenni and production companies – drama is about action, and mental illness doesn't always provide enough of that.
+It's obvious where there the tension lies between advisors like Jenni and production companies—drama is about action, and mental illness doesn't always provide enough of that.
 "Depression is so boring to show," Jenni offers as an example.
-"If someone is depressed they don't want to do very much – they want to stay under a duvet, and that's not very dramatic.
-There is dramatic without the stigmatising knock-on effect.
+"If someone is depressed they don't want to do very much—they want to stay under a duvet, and that's not very dramatic.
+There is dramatic without the stigmatizing knock-on effect.
 And that's what we're trying to find."

 But what could be more sensational, more riveting, than the action before the Eastenders drum roll, the ending of a long-running storyline climax?
 "Sadly, people always think the only way to finish a mental health storyline is to have them killed or be sectioned," says Jenni.
 "With sectioning, they'll get dragged away and you don't see them for six months and then they're back, which isn't that realistic and gives the impression that people with mental health problems should just be locked away, which again isn't the case."